michaelhoarau/amazon-forecast-tutorial/README.md

 ![Forecast Landing Page](pictures/forecast_landing_page.png)

-Then, press [Create dataset group] on the interface below:
+Then, press **Create dataset group** on the interface below: a dataset group is a collection of complimentary datasets that detail a set of changing parameters over a series of time.
+After creating a dataset group, you use it to train one or more predictors.

 ![Forecast Dataset Group](pictures/forecast_dataset_group.png)

-2. Enter an appropriate name in [Data set group name], set [Forecasting domain] to [Custom] and press [Next].
+2. Enter an appropriate name in **Dataset group name**, set **Forecasting domain** to **Custom** and press **Next**.
+A *dataset domain* specifies a pre-defined dataset schema for a common use case, and does not impact model algorithms or hyperparameters.

 ![Forecast Dataset Group Step 1](pictures/forecast_dataset_group_step1.png)

-3. Enter an appropriate name in [Data set name].
-Select [hour] for [Frequency of your data].
-(This value must match the time series interval of the original data to be learned.)
+3. Enter an appropriate name in **Dataset name**.
+Select **hour** for **Frequency of your data**: this value must match the time series interval of the original data to be learned.

 ![Forecast Target Dataset](pictures/forecast_target_dataset_step2.png)

-4. To match the value of [Data Schema] to the order of the original data to be learned, replace it as follows:
+4. To match the value of **Data Schema** to the order of the original data to be trained on, replace the data schema by the following value:

 ```json
 {